skaihq/autocheck-codex/README.md

   `/api/user/status`, and `/api/user/traffic`.
 Notifications include sign-in
   result, remaining days, plan level, and traffic details when the API returns recognizable fields.
+- FN NAS community uses `https://club.fnnas.com/plugin.php?id=zqlj_sign`,
+  checks the current sign-in button, and calls the sign URL when today's check-in is still available.
+It also supports direct `saltkey/auth/sign` secrets for setups where page login detection fails.
-- Telegram notifications are sent separately for each service, so Bilibili, V2EX, and Railgun have independent message titles and details.
+- Telegram notifications are sent separately for each service, so Bilibili, V2EX, Railgun, and FN NAS community have independent message titles and details.

 ## Script layout